Business – Accounting Business Administration – Accounting

 - COMM1080 Communications

-- Students are introduced to the various types of business communication they will be expected to prepare and/or explain throughout their careers including business plans, legal contracts, employment forms, policies and procedures, and others.
-The course will focus on the components of good communication including word choice, tone, format, oral and visual communications, and conducting ones' self in meetings.
+- You are introduced to the various types of business communication that you will be expected to prepare and/or explain throughout your career, including business plans, legal contracts, employment forms, policies and procedures, and others.
+The course will focus on the components of good communication, including word choice, tone, format, oral and visual communications, and conducting oneself in meetings.

 - ECON2000 Economics

 - Use economic fundamentals to interpret today's headlines and discover tomorrow's opportunities.
-This course will provide the learner with a "micro" view of supply and demand and market competition, leading to a "macro" view of our economy (local, domestic and global) and the Canadian financial system.
+This course will provide you with a "micro" view of supply and demand and market competition, leading to a "macro" view of our economy (local, domestic and global) and the Canadian financial system.